dzackgarza/Notes/Conferences/UCSD Algebraic Geometry Jan 2019/Notes on Talks.md

 Next obvious: $K3$ surfaces.
 Nonobvious part: does the appropriate 1st cohomology vanish?
 (See def above).
 Generally yes, for $i+j \geq n = \dim X$.
 Need Euler characteristic $\chi(X) \geq 0$, but can compute directly by Riemann-Roch since $K3$ surfaces are well understood.
 Fails for low degree (e.g. toric surfaces), but may hold for high degree.

-Holds for $K3$ surfaces of $\deg X \Fix $K3$ surfaces of a given degree, there is a 19-dimensional moduli space where Bott vanishing holds.
+Holds for $K3$ surfaces of $\deg X =22$ or $\geq 24$ (degree coming from Chern class).
+Fix $K3$ surfaces of a given degree, there is a 19-dimensional moduli space where Bott vanishing holds.
 (May need to throw away countably many subspaces, remaining "very general")